wdlkmpx/gWaveEdit/README.md

+# How to compile

+Run:
+- `./autogen.sh` to generate configure
+- ./configure --prefix=/usr
+- make
+- make install

 # Abandoned GTK+ 3.0 port

 This was an effort to port mhwaveedit to GTK+ 3.0, abandoned in the middle of nowhere.
 A lot of work done, learned a few lessons about the history of GTK+ but it's still a long way to go ...